Linear response study of collisionless spin drag: Thermodynamic quantities for the weakly interacting Bose-Bose mixture

 from which we can derive the chemical potential as a function of the total number of particles, the trapping potential and the interactions.

 The inclusion of beyond mean fields effects results in a correction in the value of $\mu_{TF}$ and of the Thomas-Fermi radius $R_{TF}$.
-The chemical potential at first order in the gas parameter $\sqrt{n(0)a^3}$ reads:
+The chemical potential to first order in the gas parameter $\sqrt{n(0)a^3}$ reads:

 and as a consequence: